NamrataPalai/AIRBNB-DataVisualisation-R/README.md

 # AIRBNB-DataVisualisation-R
-created interactive visualisation in R with Shiny.
+Created an interactive visualisation in R with Shiny and leveraged various packages to perform exploratory data analysis to witness the growth of Airbnb in Boston.